darrpama/DO4_LinuxMonitoring_v2.0-0/README.md

 Write a bash script.
 The script is run with 1 parameter.
 The script should be able to clear the system from the folders and files created in [Part 2](#part-2-file-system-clogging) in 3 ways:

 1. By log file
-2. By creation date
+2. By creation date and time
-3. By name mask.
+3. By name mask (i.e. characters, underlining and date).

 The cleaning method is set as a parameter with a value of 1, 2 or 3 when you run the script.

+*When deleting by date and time of creation, the user enters the start and end times up to the minute.
+All files created within the specified time interval must be deleted.
+The input can be implemented either through parameters or at runtime.*

 ## Part 4.
 Log generator